Welcome

 Common Law Exceptions

-The doctrine of res ipsa loquitur ('the thing speaks for itself') is a key common law example.
-It applies in negligence cases where:
+The doctrine of res ipsa loquitur (‘the thing speaks for itself’) can assist claimants in negligence where:

-If these conditions are met, an inference of negligence arises, shifting the evidential burden to the defendant to show they were not negligent.
+If these conditions are met, an inference of negligence arises.
+The evidential burden shifts to the defendant to provide a plausible non‑negligent explanation.
+Importantly, the legal burden of proving negligence remains with the claimant.

 Worked Example 1.2